dalaylan/3380-group-project-server-code/README.md

 # 3380-group-project-server-code
-server code for group project app
+server code for group project app <br>
+All code on server and backups are located in this repo.<br>
+Setting up the server for use with the app located bellow

 # How to build the LAMP server